 One day Filbert the Fiddle Leaf Fig became too tall.

-His head hit he ceiling, his trunk was leaning – no longer was he petite and
+His head hit he ceiling, his trunk was leaning – no longer was he petite and small.

 One day he was chopped, he and I stood in shock, as the top half of him began to fall.

-But then I realized there’s no reason to cry – soon well have a few more Filberts after all
+But then I realized there’s no reason to cry – soon well have a few more Filberts after all.

 Filbert, as explained in my Dr. Suessian intro, was hitting my 10′ ceiling and, quite honestly, I couldn’t let him get any taller.
 He was one spindley trunk that leaned heavy to the right with leaves spaced very far apart.
 Fiddles are finicky, and he was my learning curve in figuring out the best lighting and conditions for them to flourish.
 I’ll admit, his appearance suffered a bit.